martin-ger/esp_wifi_repeater/README.md

 - set bssid _xx:xx:xx:xx:xx:xx_: sets the specific BSSID of the uplink IP to connect to (default 00:00:00:00:00:00 which means any)
 - set [ap_mac|sta_mac] _xx:xx:xx:xx:xx:xx_: sets the MAC address of the STA and SOFTAP to a user defined value (bit 0 of the first byte of the MAC address can not be 1)
 - set sta_hostname _name_: sets the name of the STA (visible to the uplink AP)
+- set max_clients [1-8]: sets the number of STAs that can connct to the SoftAP (limit of the ESP's SoftAP implementation is 8, default)
 - scan: does a scan for APs
 - connect: tries to connect to an AP with the currently configured _ssid_ and _password_
 - disconnect: disconnects from any uplink AP